 Generally when you feel you’ve taught a less than excellent lesson, unless it’s been observed, you, and potentially your teaching partner, are free to work on it together to improve it and try better next time.

-Long division is a tricky subject to teach at the best of times.
+The long division method is a tricky subject to teach at the best of times.
 You need to convey difficult concepts in an easy to understand way, allowing the pupil to take time to access and master each step.
 You can read more about how to teach division in this article.

 While our tutors can personalise and adapt any lesson to the ability of the pupil taking it, our lesson on long division appeared to be providing a great deal of challenge no matter what the pupil’s prior attainment.